 List of Findings of Significance and Violations.
 Copy the violation headers from the write-ups done for Section 0610-08, “Documenting Violations,” and Section 0610-14, “Licensee Identified Violations.”
 Organize the violation headers by the order in which they appear in the inspection report.
 If no violations were identified, include a statement similar to “No violations of more than minor significance were identified”, as appropriate, under the List of Violations section.

-Additional Tracking Items. nclude a list of items opened, closed, and discussed which are not directly covered in the List of Violations above.
+Additional Tracking Items.
+As appropriate, include a list of items opened, closed, and discussed which are not directly covered in the List of Violations above.
 Examples include URIs, confirmatory action letters, and confirmatory orders.
 For each listed item, include the item type, tracking number, title, status (i.e., Open, Closed, or Discussed), a reference to the appropriate report section, and a summary of the item.

 05.04 Table of Contents (if applicable)